mia-platform/documentation/docs/development_suite/api-console/api-design/authorization.md

 Inside the General Settings tab you can:
 - define the Rönd service version
-- configure RBAC Storage information.
+- configure RBAC Storage information

 #### RBAC Storage